ryanhe312/waifu2x-qt/README.md

 ## Run

-Download [Waifu2x.zip](https://github.com/ryanhe312/waifu2x-qt/releases/download/1.0.0/Waifu2x.zip) and unzip it.
 Open Waifu2x.exe and follow the instructions.

 (1) Set your input path and output path in Files Panel.
 Please use same file extensions for input and output.